stanlabvrdev/stanlab-web-backend/services/timetable/design.md

 ## Utility Functions

-Various utility functions have been designed to enhance the operational efficiency and accuracy of the timetable management system:
+Various utility functions should been designed to enhance the operational efficiency and accuracy of the timetable management system:

 - Function to examine conflicting timestamps
 - Function to analyze changes in a timestamp object, aimed at minimizing database queries during updates